Natural Hoof Care For The Traditional Farrier

 Education Step Four

-If you’re a traditional farrier, another suggestion I have is to set up multiple mentorships with qualified natural hoof care professionals.
+If you’re a conventional farrier, another suggestion I have is to set up multiple mentorships with qualified natural hoof care professionals.
 I would recommend you pick from the list of trimmers with the American Hoof Association (AHA).
 This association is an organization that does not replace the ESA or other organizations but complements them.

 Three individuals I would highly recommend are Todd Jaynes, Eddie Drabek, and Gil Goodin.
 I personally had them as instructors, and they are all members of the AHA and exceptional teachers.
 If they can’t fit you into their schedule, be sure to ask them who else they would recommend.
 Always ask for recommendations.